-The Contractor must comply with all hold points set out in the Environmental Workpack Hold Points List for the works.
+The Contractor must comply with all hold points set out in the Hold Points List of the workpack or work instruction for the works.
 Works must not proceed until the relevant hold points have been approved by the Australia Pacific LNG Environmental Representative.

 The Hold Point List will include requirements that must be complied with prior to, during and following construction.
-Hold points address requirements for external approvals, pre construction, site establishment, construction and completion.
+Hold points address requirements for external approvals, pre-construction, site establishment, construction and completion.